Skip to content

 }

-For the above rule, we can query the rule's execution plan using the explain api:
+For the above rules, we can query the query plan of the rules through the [explain api](../../api/restapi/rules.md#Query rule plan):

 txt